 pH value is the best known parameter for characterizing acidity of a solution.
 The pH of a neutral solution is around 7.
 In acidic solutions, such as battery acid, pH is around 0.
 In alkaline solutions, such as certain bleaches and drain cleaners, the pH value can be as high as 14.
 One may ask: why is the solution neutral at pH 7?
 What is the origin of this reference point?
 The answer is: it originates in the properties of water as solvent and the pH scale ranging from 0 to 14 with 7 as the neutrality point is limited to aqueous (i.e. containing water as solvent) solutions only.
 Luckily, many objects of interest either are (or can be regarded as an approximation) aqueous solutions.
-But by far not all.
-Different solvents have different pH scales.
-For example in acetonitrile (a widely used solvent on organic and analytical chemistry) the neutral pH is ca 19, in sulfuric acid ca 1.5.
+But by far not all. pH in organic solvents is completely different: different organic solvents (acetonitrile, DMSO, tetrahydrofuran, etc) have different pH scales.
+For example in acetonitrile (a widely used solvent on organic and analytical chemistry) the neutral pH is ca 19, in sulfuric acid ca 1.5 (see more examples in the VIP paper “Anchor points for the Unified Brønsted Acidity Scale” in Chem.
+Eur.
+J. 2011, 17, 5808-5826)

 The pH values in different solvents, expressed in their own scales, are absolutely noncomparable.
 The pH 19 in acetonitrile corresponds by its acidity pretty well to pH 7 in water.
 Nevertheless, this is more a coincidence than anything else: the pH 1.5 in sulfuric acid is not even near neutrality in terms of aqueous pH.
 On the contrary, this solution is so acidic that such acidity cannot be realized in water at all.
 Its equivalent pH in water would be negative: ca -20.